Migrate to cloud authentication using Staged Rollout

 On the intranet, go to the Apps page in a private browser session, and then enter the UserPrincipalName (UPN) of the user account that's selected for Staged Rollout.

-Users who've been targeted for Staged Rollout of seamless SSO are presented with a "Trying to sign you in ..." message before they're silently signed in.
+Users who have been targeted for Staged Rollout of seamless SSO are presented with a "Trying to sign you in ..." message before they're silently signed in.

-Ensure that the sign-in successfully appears in the Azure AD sign-in activity report by filtering with the UserPrincipalName.
+Ensure that the sign-in successfully appears in the Microsoft Entra sign-in activity report by filtering with the UserPrincipalName.